Glenalmond College: History

-Ownership Change
+In 2024 Glenalmond merged with Craigclowan School & Nursery, forming the Glenalmond Schools Group.

-In June 2025, Glenalmond College was acquired by 35 Education, a London-based company backed by Qatari investor Khalid bin Mohammed al-Attiyah and academic Prof. Basak Akdemir.
+In June 2025, the Glenalmond Schools Group was acquired by 35 Education, a London-based company backed by Qatari investor Khalid bin Mohammed al-Attiyah and academic Prof. Basak Akdemir.
 The purchase aims to secure the school's financial future and expand its global presence.
 While some raised concerns over Qatar’s human rights record, school leaders emphasised that the deal had strong internal support and would preserve Glenalmond’s ethos and traditions.

+In 2026, the group announced plans to open Glenalmond International School Phuket in Phuket, Thailand, in August 2026.